-In this post: what to do in Morocco outside of traditional attractions if you have just 3 days; Typical Tours travel agency; Morocco off the beaten path: Azemmour, El Jadida, Volubilis, Moulay Idriss Zerhoun, Meknes, Oualidia.
+In this post: Morocco off the beaten path or what to do in Morocco outside of traditional attractions if you have just 3 days; Typical Tours travel agency; Azemmour, El Jadida, Volubilis, Moulay Idriss Zerhoun, Meknes, Oualidia.

 List of activities was growing by the minute.
 The narrow passages of Fes, the spiritual heart of the country; the colorful souks of dazzling Marrakech; the striking, blue-washed Chefchaouen; watching a sunrise from the top of a Saharan Dune; traversing Atlas mountains; riding a camel.
 Ordinarily, getting up close and personal with so-called ships of the desert wouldn’t be on my agenda but, somehow, it was uniformly suggested by everyone who heard that we were going to Morocco.